 OPTIONAL MODULES TO GROW SMALL LAND CERTIFICATION IN THE UNITED STATES AND CANADA

-Section 13 in the 2022 Standards and Rules addresses the process for SFI Inc. to develop optional modules.
-These modules are a way for the SFI program to address emerging issues and new opportunities.
-Modules are developed by SFI Inc., through a multi-stakeholder task group, and approved by the SFI Inc. Board of Directors.
+Section 13 in the 2022 Standards and Rules addresses the process for SFI to develop optional modules.
+These modules are a way for SFI to address emerging issues and new opportunities.
+Modules are developed by SFI, through a multi-stakeholder task group, and approved by the SFI Board of Directors.

 The SFI Board of Directors approved two optional modules.

 The SFI Small Lands Group Certification Module is designed for any organization certified to the SFI Fiber Sourcing Standard.
 This module applies in both the US and Canada.
 Certification to the SFI Fiber Sourcing Standard is a prerequisite to achieving the small lands group certification.
 SFI developed the Module in partnership with the American Forest Foundation (AFF).

 The SFI Small-Scale Forest Management Module for Indigenous Peoples and Families applies in Canada.
 It’s designed for landowners and managers in Canada that want a solution for group or individual certification.

 SFI SMALL LANDS GROUP CERTIFICATION MODULE